kristianmandrup/rails3-app-spec/README.markdown

 ## Usage

-See specs for details on the API.
+See specs for more details on how to use the API.

 Usage example (teaser):
 <pre>